Sina-pz/sap2000-automation/use-case-description.md

 - **Initial Model**: An architectural layout with defined frames and joints already loaded in SAP2000 (this provides the frames and joints)
 - **Material Specifications**:
   - Steel type (e.g., ASTM A992Fy50)
-  - Material properties if using non-standard materials
+  - Material properties if using non-standard materials (Elastic modulus, Poisson's ratio, yield strength)
 - **Loading Requirements**:
-  - Dead load values for floors and roof (psf)
-  - Live load values for floors and roof (psf)
+  - Specific values for Dead & Live load to be uniformly distributed on steel deck area on floors and roof (psf)
 - **Design Parameters**:
-  - Design code to follow (e.g., AISC 360-16)
+  - Specific Design code to follow (e.g., AISC 360-16)
-  - Preferred section series (W-shapes, HSS, etc.)
+  - Specific section series (W-shapes, HSS, etc.)
+  - Grouping frames by columns location (corner, edge, interior) and beam length to assign sections to

 ## Output Deliverables

 - **Fully Optimized Model**: Complete SAP2000 model with optimized sections assigned
-- **Comprehensive Report**:
+- ** Report**:
-  - Summary of assigned section sizes by group
-  - Utilization ratios for all structural members
-  - Critical design checks and controlling load combinations
-  - Deflection analysis results
-  - Material quantity takeoffs for cost estimation
+  - To be Defined (TBD)

 ## Workflow Process

-1. **Foundation Support Setup**

-   - Automatically identifies all ground-level columns
-   - Applies appropriate restraints to column bases
+1. **Foundation Support Setup**: Automatically identifies all ground-level columns and applies appropriate restraints to column bases to simulate foundation support conditions.

-2. **Floor & Roof System Generation**

-   - Detects distinct floor levels throughout the structure
-   - Creates floor/roof areas by intelligently identifying enclosed spaces between beams
-   - Applies specified dead and live loads to each area (with different values for typical floors vs. roof)
+2. **Floor & Roof System Generation**: Detects distinct floor levels throughout the structure, creates floor/roof areas by intelligently identifying enclosed spaces between beams, and applies specified dead and live loads to each area (with different values for typical floors vs. roof).

-3. **Intelligent Member Grouping**

-   - Groups beams by length for efficient section assignment
-   - Categorizes columns by position (corner, edge, interior) to reflect different loading conditions
-   - Creates logical section groups ready for design optimization
+3. **Intelligent Member Grouping**: Groups beams by length for efficient section assignment, categorizes columns by position (corner, edge, interior) to reflect different loading conditions, and creates logical section groups ready for design optimization.

-4. **Section Assignment & Optimization**

-   - Assigns appropriate initial sections to each member group based on engineering requirements
-   - Performs analysis to validate structural performance
-   - Optimizes sections to achieve most efficient design while meeting code requirements
-   - Iterate over steps 3 and 4 as needed.
+4. **Section Assignment & Optimization**: Assigns appropriate initial sections to each member group based on user's definition requirements, performs analysis to validate structural performance, optimizes sections to achieve most efficient design while meeting code requirements, and iterates over steps 3 and 4 as needed.

-5. **Analysis & Documentation**
-   - Runs comprehensive structural analysis
-   - Generates detailed reports and visualizations
-   - Provides summary of results for engineering review
+5. **Analysis & Documentation**: Runs comprehensive structural analysis, generates detailed reports and visualizations, and provides summary of results for engineering review.

 ## Flexibility and Constraints